Skip to main content

 8 Best Athens Food Tours in 2026 (Local's Guide to Eating Like a Greek)

-After researching dozens of options, here are the 8 best Athens food tours for 2026, from street food adventures to hands-on cooking classes.
+Here are the 8 best Athens food tours for 2026, from gritty street food walks to hands-on cooking classes where you’ll learn to make things your friends won’t believe you cooked.

 Quick Comparison